phpMussel/phpMussel/_docs/readme.zh.md

 - Provides a vector为potential attackers和undesirables to determine whether you're using phpMussel or not (虽说，this could be both a reason for和a reason against，depending on perspective) by way of blindly sending commands to servers as a means to probe.
 On one hand，this could discourage attackers from targeting your system if they learn that you're using phpMussel，assuming that they are probing because their attack method是rendered ineffective as a result of using phpMussel。However，on the other hand，if some unforeseen和currently unknown exploit within phpMussel or a future version thereof comes to light，和if it could potentially provide an attack vector，a positive result from such probing could actually encourage attackers to target your system。
 - If your delegated passwords were ever compromised，unless changed，could provide a way为an attacker to bypass whatever签名may be otherwise normally preventing their attacks from succeeding，or even potentially disable phpMussel altogether，thus providing a way to render the effectiveness of phpMussel moot。

 Either way，regardless of what you choose，the choice是ultimately yours.
-By default，these controls will be disabled，but have a think about it，和if you decide you want them，this section explains both how to enable them和how to use them。
+By default，these controls will be disabled，but have a think 关于它，和if you decide you want them，this section explains both how to enable them和how to use them。

 A list of available browser-side commands：